Joe Dumars: Detroit Pistons (1985–1999)

 During his career, he was selected to the All-Star team six times, and to the All-Defensive first team four times.
+He led the Pistons in points per game four straight seasons (1990–91 through 1993–94).
+The 1992–93 season saw Dumars set career highs in points (1,809) and points per game (23.5) while averaging a career-high 40.2 minutes per game.
 In 14 seasons, all with the Pistons, Dumars scored 16,401 points, handed out 4,612 assists, grabbed 2,203 rebounds and recorded 902 steals.

-Although he was a member of the famed "Bad Boys" teams known for their aggressive play and demeanor, he became personally known for his quiet and upstanding behavior.
-He was the first recipient of the NBA Sportsmanship Award which has been named the Joe Dumars Trophy.
+Although he was a member of the famed "Bad Boys" teams known for their aggressive play and demeanor, he became known for his quiet and upstanding behavior.
+He was the recipient of the first NBA Sportsmanship Award, for the 1995–96 season.
+In 2000, this award was renamed the Joe Dumars Trophy in his honor.

 His number 4 jersey was retired by the Pistons in March 2000.
-He has the distinction as being the only Pistons player to ever wear this number since moving to Detroit.
+He has the distinction of being the only Pistons player to ever wear this number since the team moved to Detroit.

 He played for the US national team in the 1994 FIBA World Championship, winning the gold medal.